Rizkylexsi12/Rizkylexsi12/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋 , I'm Rizky Lexsi!
 Currently working as QA Engineer, Having knowledge to create web automation using Cypress and Katalon Studio.
-API Testing using Postman, And having knowledge about Project Management Tools such a Clickup and Asana..
+API Testing using Postman, Database Testing using Dbeaver, And having knowledge about Project Management Tools such a Clickup and Asana..

 # Table of contents
 <!--ts-->